-Concert and University Bands are directed and primarily conducted by UGA Band Department Graduate Assistants who are pursuing advanced degrees (MM, DMA) in conducting and intend to conduct bands for a living.
+Concert and University Bands are directed and primarily conducted by graduate assistants who are pursuing advanced degrees (MM, DMA) in conducting and intend to conduct bands for a living.

 How do I join?

 In Athena, enroll in MUSI 4836 (University Band) or MUSI 4837 (Concert Band).
-Choose the band that fits your schedule the best.
+Choose the band that fits your schedule better.

 Who can I contact with additional questions?